hpi-swa/Squot/src/Squot.package/SquotSaveVersionDialog.class/README.md

-I am a tool to let a user edit the properties of a new Version.
+I am a tool that lets a user edit the properties of a new Version.

 Instance Variables
-	canceled:		<Object>
+	canceled:		<Boolean or nil> the operation is assumed to be cancelled unless #accept has been called and this is false
-	changeChooser:		<Object>
+	changeChooser:	<SquotChangedArtifactsChooser>
-	message:		<Object>

-canceled
-	- xxxxx

-changeChooser
-	- xxxxx

-message
-	- xxxxx
+	message:		<String> log message for the new version